movementlabsxyz/MIP/MIP/mip-84/README.md

-# MIP-84: Lock-Mint Native Bridge: Rate Limiting Basics
+# MIP-84: Lock-Mint Native Bridge: Basics of Relayer trust assumptions

-- **Description**: This MIP clarifies the basic assumptions for the Rate Limiter, and what consequences should be drawn from these.
+- **Description**: This MIP clarifies the trust assumptions for the Relayer, and what consequences should be drawn from these.
 - **Authors**: Andreas Penzkofer
 - **Desiderata**: [MD-74](../MIP/mip-74)